-Knowing that a professional is on the job (rather than your Uncle Mike) can help alleviate some of the tension associated with vinyl deck construction, particularly with your immediate neighbors.
+Knowing that a professional is on the job (rather than your Uncle Mike) can help alleviate some of the tension associated with vinyl deck construction, particularly with your immediate neighbours.
 Have a stack of business cards for your contractor handy, so they can direct any concerns or questions to the right party.
 It can also help, if needed, to mention that the workers are fully bonded and insured (for safety’s sake).

 Vinyl Deck Building Tip Three: Minimize Noise

-Excessive noise or noise during odd hours is one of the biggest complaints made by neighbors during construction – so try to do your best to keep noise to a minimum.
+Excessive noise or noise during odd hours is one of the biggest complaints made by neighbours during construction – so try to do your best to keep noise to a minimum.
 Start by understanding your city’s noise bylaws (as in, when excessive noise is permitted).
-On weekends, if construction is required, you might want to add an hour in the morning so your neighbors can have some peace.
+On weekends, if construction is required, you might want to add an hour in the morning so your neighbours can have some peace.

 Vinyl Deck Building Tip Four: Efficient Removal of Waste

 Whether you are simply installing a new vinyl deck surface, or completely replacing a vinyl deck, a fair amount of debris will be created.
-Talk to your contractor about ensuring that the waste is removed quickly and effectively so it doesn’t impact your neighbors or create an eyesore on your front lawn.
+Talk to your contractor about ensuring that the waste is removed quickly and effectively so it doesn’t impact your neighbours or create an eyesore on your front lawn.
 This may require a special permit to park a dumpster bin on your street, or you might have to put up with one in your driveway for a few days.

 Vinyl Deck Building Tip Five: Host a Party!

-Once your vinyl deck is completed, it can be a nice gesture to invite your neighbors over to see the final product and thank them for their patience.
+Once your vinyl deck is completed, it can be a nice gesture to invite your neighbours over to see the final product and thank them for their patience.
 They can also admire your new vinyl deck!